Thunder Alley (1967 film): Production

 wasn't like that; he was a smart kid, worked hard, and was willing to do whatever you asked him to.
 Annette had poise and great ability, and was a mini-movie star."

 Rush later said it was one of his few films "that I didn't have any freedom on."
-He says the main problem was when he was hired the producer Burt Topper had already spent three racing seasons shooting car racing footage.
+He said the main problem was when he was hired the producer Burt Topper had already spent three racing seasons shooting car racing footage.

 "They came to me with that part already done.
-Since it’s a racing film, it didn’t have what I was hoping would be my trademark, even at that early stage.
+Since it's a racing film, it didn't have what I was hoping would be my trademark, even at that early stage.
 So I never felt it was completely my film.
 It was like writing the story around the footage."

-Rush said, "The part of the film that deals with the actors is mine, and the rest is Burt’s.
+Rush said, "The part of the film that deals with the actors is mine, and the rest is Burt's.
 It sort of divorced me from that sense of proprietorship that I have over all of my other films.

+Diane McBain wrote in her memoir that "I didn’t know at the time, but this film would mark the beginning of the end of my career in motion pictures."
+She said Rush "tried to make something of the cliche-ridden script" and "Walt Disney must have been shocked to see Annette, his former television Mouseketeer, play the part of a young woman who threw orgies and became a drunk driver.
+Disney died weeks later [after filming].
+I wonder if he got wind of what Annette was doing!"
+She added, "Thankfully, I don’t remember very much about filming this drive-in dud."